 - Additional, specialized stroke training for emergency personnel

 - An acute stroke team must be available around the clock

-By why does that matter to you?
+But why does that matter to you?
 It matters because with stroke treatment, time is of the essence.
 Every second counts.
-So being at a Primary Stroke Center provides a patient with a higher level of diagnosis and treatment that could make all the difference.
+So being at a Primary Plus Stroke Center provides a patient with a higher level of diagnosis and treatment that could make all the difference.

 As a result, improved clinical outcomes result from accurate speedy assessments and administering of tPA (tissue plasminogen activator) treatment or mechanical thromectomy on ischemic attacks.
 The experience of our Sentara specialists serve to directly minimize neurological damage and mortality risks - in effect preserving proper nervous system functions.